xmit-co/xmit.dev/posts/origin.md

 ## Safe launches: atomicity & fallthrough

 With atomic launches, it's all or nothing, and within the milliseconds of propagation delays of our coordination system ([etcd](https://etcd.io/)).
-So a client won't see HTML referring to a new JS/CSS/asset until it's been made available, avoiding a common source of 404s.
+A client won't see HTML referring to a new JS/CSS/asset until it's been made available on its connection, avoiding a common source of 404s.

 To fully avoid 404s, previous launches also need to be excluded slowly: servers need to fall through, so a client which loaded HTML just before a launch, which referred to JS/CSS/assets not included in said launch, still gets enough chances to load them (today, over 5 launches and 10 minutes, such that removing a resource propagates consistently within an short window).

+## Flexible workflow: upload vs launch, unbounded subdomains

+Some use cases prefer launching upon upload, others to promote after internal previews.
+Any individual or tool might launch public previews on subdomains.
+It should be your workflows over a flexible model.

 ## Protocols: HTTP/1.1, HTTP/2, & H3